Best HR Tech SaaS Platforms (2026)

 DeelDistributed/global teamsAll sizesPer employee/moEOR in 150+ countries

-The six HR Tech platforms in the Editor's Picks tier were selected for exceptional performance within their category and company size fit.
+The ten HR Tech platforms below were selected for exceptional performance within their category and company size fit.
 Each represents the strongest available option for a specific HR buying context.

 1 Rippling